 Setting bid adjustments

-- Locations: Set a bid adjustment for specific postal codes, cities, and other geographic area.
+Use location bid adjustments to increase or decrease your bids depending on whether your customers are in certain countries, cities, or other geographic areas.
 You can also use location extension targeting to set different bids for customers who are located around your business.
+Available at the campaign level.

 Mobile adjustment: $1 x (+20%) = $1.20